 How to maximize your company’s value when planning to sell

 Canada’s population is aging and Canadian entrepreneurs are no exception.
-In fact, close to 60% of Canada’s small and mid-sized business owners are aged 50 or older, nearly double the proportion of the overall workforce.
+In fact, around 60% of Canada’s small and mid-sized business owners are aged 50 or older.

 As a result, Canada is in the midst of a major shift in business ownership as the baby boomer generation retires.

-Within the next five years, 41% of entrepreneurs in Canada expect to leave their existing business without acquiring another one, according to a 2017 BDC survey of 2,500 Canadian small and mid-sized business owners.
-This is up from one in three in the mid-2000s.
-Of the entrepreneurs who expect to leave without acquiring another business, 83% say they plan to retire.
+Within the next five years, 9% of entrepreneurs in Canada expect to sell their business to people outside the family or management, according to a 2021 BDC survey of over 1,500 Canadian small and mid-sized business owners.

 Entrepreneurs could be leaving money on the table